October 7-10, 2022

 Can I Bring Pets?

 Sorry, the Woodlands has a strict no-pets policy unless it is an essential, licensed and registered support animal.
 Please send us copies of license and registration for your pet when you register and bring copies with you to camp.
-You can board pets at the nearby kennel.
+You can usually advance-arrange to board pets at a nearby kennel.
 Contact us with any questions.

 Will I Need Money At Camp?

 The only costs beyond your registration are transportation, and anything you want to spend at the funk trunk or silent auction.
-These are fundraisers for our camp, so please plan to help if you can!
+These are fundraisers for our camp, so please plan to bring some extra cash if you can!

 Will There Be Carpooling or Transit?

-We will not organize carpools, but campers can use our yahoogroup or facebook group to post requests for or offers of rides.
+We will not organize carpools, but campers can use our googlegroup or facebook group to post requests for or offers of rides.
 Traveling to the retreat with others is part of the magic!

 Got a different question?
 Want to communicate with a live person?
 Contact the team, email@example.com